mruby/mruby/doc/guides/mrbconf.md

 `MRB_NO_FLOAT`

 * When defined removes floating-point numbers from mruby.
-* It makes mruby easier to handle in "Microcontroller without FPU" and "Kernel Space".
+* It makes mruby easier to handle in "Micro-controller without FPU" and "Kernel Space".

 `MRB_INT32`